 The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

-Portable bluetooth speakers are great, but sometimes it’s nice to have a small system that can play the radio, stream via Bluetooth, and maybe even do more, such as play tapes, CDs, or MP3s from a USB stick.
+In my studio, music is almost always on.
+Alternating between FM radio and Bluetooth streaming, I wanted a device that could do both.
+Portable bluetooth speakers can sound really amazing these days, but they usually do not have FM capability.
+So I wanted to find one small system that can both play the radio, stream via Bluetooth, and maybe even do more, such as play tapes, CDs, or MP3s from a USB stick.

 This post will cover the best options for small units that can do it all with these criteria: